 Sightseeing – 5

 The first stop of the tour is in Litomerice – a picturesque town known for the delicious wine.
 Here you will be able to peek into the underground wine cellars.
 Afterward, you will head to Germany where you will be able to marvel at stunning Saxon Switzerland and its breathtaking views.
 From there it is a short ride to Dresden, one of the most beautiful cities in Germany, rich in culture and history.
 After having lunch, you will be able to stroll around and see yourself the fantastic gems that Dresden is full of.
-Before arriving in Berlin, you will see Moritzburg Palace – one of the best examples of baroque architecture in Germany and Spreewald that is part of UNESCO biosphere.
+Before arriving in Berlin, you will see Moritzburg Palace – one of the best examples of baroque architecture in Germany.
 Ten hours after leaving Prague you are at your destination in Berlin, with a head full of unforgettable views and stories you’ve seen and heard through the day.

 Car sharing might be a nice and fun option when travelling from Prague to Berlin.
 You never know who you might travel with and spending these few hours together might lead to some interesting conversations.
 Car sharing is a popular way of travelling in Central Europe and usually there are numerous rides to choose from.
 The most popular website to look for rides is BlaBlaCar.
 You only need to arrange the meeting place with the driver and you’re good to go!